VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ---

-let's try to answer why do we have so many cells in the standard cell library
+let's try to answer why we have so many cells in the standard cell library

 #### Variety of Cell Types in Standard Cell Library